shiver-me-timbers/smt-spring-security-parent/smt-spring-security-jwt/README.md

 #### Advanced Configuration

 Every class that is used to compose this library can be overridden by adding your own implementation to the Spring context.
-So for example, if you wished to use your own custom principal class you could supply your own `MessagePack`, `JwtTokenParser`, and `AuthenticationConverter` beans.
+So for example, if you wished to use your own custom principal class you could supply your own `MapConverter`, `JwtTokenParser`, and `AuthenticationConverter` beans.

 ```java